Delicacy: An interview with directors David and Stéphane Foenkinos

-Discover the behind-the-scenes interview of the French comedy Delicacy’s writer and director David Foenkinos and his charming brother and co-director Stéphane Foenkinos, who also casted the film.
-Delicacy, a very French film full of Swedish jokes, will be released in the UK on 13th April 2012.
-Read our review here.
+Discover this behind-the-scenes interview with the writer and director of the French comedy Delicacy (La Délicatesse) David Foenkinos and his charming brother and co-director Stéphane Foenkinos, who also cast the film.

 David Foenkinos had with him an English version of the book on which the movie was based and expressed happiness about it having been translated.
 The original version, La Délicatesse, is a bestseller in France.

 David Foenkinos: Talk with me for five minutes and you will know the answer.